Mauitron/StygianSift/README.md

 P.S.
 No refunds, exchanges, or soul-backsies.
 Apparently 1 Obol is far below minimum wage.
 All sales are final!

 P.P.S StygianSift is a work in progress.
+Please report any bugs you find.
-Visual bugs are to be expected.
+Visual bugs are expected to be the most common ones.